Supporting your academic and personal progress

 If you need specialist help or advice you can contact us.
 We can offer you guidance on your money and finances and in accessing the counselling services on offer.

 Life and wellbeing in accommodation

-If you live on campus in University accommodation, you have the support of resident tutors.
+If you live in University-owned accommodation, you have the support of resident tutors.
 They’re here to help you, and you can talk to them about anything.

 If you are studying an undergraduate or taught postgraduate course, you get assigned a personal tutor who is a member of academic staff.
 They'll give you academic guidance on your progress and support you in your personal and professional development throughout your time here.
 They can help you adjust to studying at university and point you in the right direction to get any other help you might need.